g-jgreen/documentation/content/api/sensors-and-actuators.md

 }
 ```

-Similar to raw data context, an actuator also can push some (limited) results back to the context.
+Similar to raw data context, an actuator also can push some (limited) results back to the task context.

 Note: we will learn later how do the same with one liner, using [**waylay utility package**](#utility-functions).